-4.1 The description of the site highlights a number of constraints but also potential opportunities for development of the site.
-These are further illustrated in Figure 2, Constraints and opportunities plan, p8;
+4.1 The site highlights a number of development constraints but also potential opportunities.
+These are further illustrated on Figure 2, Constraints and opportunities plan, see p7.

-4.2.1 Physical conditions
+4.1.1 Physical conditions

 - Ground conditions, topography, surrounding planting and services are all significant factors.
-With the exception of the area around the knoll on the northern boundary, there are excellent long views in all directions from the site to the mountains to the east, north and west and lower hills to the south.
-Low views will be restricted by the proposed housing development and by the knoll along the northern boundary and also by the industrial estate, dwellings and community woodland to the east of the site; - Good low views are available along much of the south-eastern and south-western boundaries, although medium range views from the south-western boundary are marred by the unscreened caravan site; - The whole site benefits from good solar orientation, maximum use of which should be employed in building design and site layout to assist in achieving low energy housing; - However, the site is very exposed to the prevailing south-westerly winds.
-Substantial shelter belt planting along this boundary will have the benefit not only of providing shelter from these winds, but also screening the views to the caravan park and the creation of a landscape edge to the urban area that is both in sympathy with the surrounding countryside and improves views on approach to Newtonmore;
+There are excellent long views from the site to the mountains to the south and west.
+Long views to the higher ground to the north are only available from the southern part of the site and no long views are present to the east.
+Low views will be restricted by any development of the employment site to the south-east and are currently effected by the café and truck stop; - The rising land with scattered development on wooded land to the north-west and north, the group of trees to the north-east and housing interspersed with trees and garden planting wrapping around the eastern site corner, all restrict low views from the site.
+However, these views are not unattractive.
+Medium distance low views from the south-western boundary are effected by the unscreened caravan site;

+- The whole site benefits from good solar orientation, maximum use of which should be employed in building design and site layout to assist in achieving low energy housing; - However, the site is very exposed to the prevailing south-westerly winds.
+Substantial shelter belt planting along the south-western boundary will have the benefit of providing shelter, screening the views to the caravan park and creating a landscape edge to the urban area that is both in sympathy with the surrounding countryside and improves views on approach to Newtonmore; - There is a small area of woodland planted in 2000 and managed by the Newtonmore Community Woodland and Development Trust, comprising native trees, adjacent to the north-west corner of the site.
+This will provide some shelter in this area as it matures; - The historic 'coffin road' should be protected and utilised as the basis for a recreational circular route.
+Core path UBS2 lies to the north of the site, connecting with a number of other core paths, presenting the opportunity for linking the development to these paths to promote and enhance recreational opportunities; - Any trees on the edges of the site should also be retained and protected;
-- The area of lower ground to the southeast prone to seasonal standing water, presents the opportunity for creation of a wetland, developed as part of a Sustainable Urban Drainage scheme.
-Combined with the area of land between the site boundary and the railway line, in conjunction with the landowner, community and the CNPA, the opportunity exists to treat the entire area as a pond and wetland that would further enhance amenity and biodiversity. - The historic 'coffin road' should be safeguarded and utilised as the basis for a recreational circular route, any trees on the edges of the site should also be protected; - A Flood Risk Assessment should be prepared for the site; areas of the site around the southern boundaries are identified as potential areas at risk of flooding, by the SEPA Indicative Flood Map.
-Housing development or SUDS should not be sited in the area of potential flood risk.

-4.2.2 Services

-Overhead power lines currently run along the south-western boundary and across the middle of the site, presenting a constraint to development.

-4.2.3 Development opportunities
+4.1.2 Development opportunities

-- The development of the site presents an excellent opportunity for large and small scale developers to work together to bring forward the proposals, this would give the opportunity for a variety of house types and styles, while the provision of serviced plots is to be encouraged;

-- The provision of a Priority Purchase

-Scheme for local people should be given

-careful consideration; this has met with

-some considerable success elsewhere in the
+- The development of the site presents an excellent opportunity for large and small scale developers to work together.
+This would give the opportunity for a variety of house types and styles, while the provision of serviced plots is to be encouraged; - The provision of a Priority Purchase Scheme (giving local people opportunities to purchase the plots/properties for a period of time, before they are placed on the open market) should be given careful consideration; this has met with some considerable success elsewhere in the Park.

-Cairngorms National Park.